Finland

 Tax reductions for earned income and pension income

-The highest marginal tax rates on earned income taxation have been reduced to around 52 percent starting from 2026.
+The highest marginal tax rates on earned income taxation have been reduced to around 52% starting from 2026.

-The Tax-at-source tax for foreign key employees have been reduced to 25 percent from 32 percent.
+The tax-at-source tax for foreign key employees has been reduced to 25% from 32%.
 The same rule of law is also applied to Finnish nationals returning to Finland.

 The additional tax rate assessed on pension income was reduced from 5.85% to 4%.
 The income threshold beyond which the additional pension income tax must be paid was increased from 47,000 to 57,000 euros (EUR).